 Progress updates

-The information below outlines the implementation progress of the Victorian Government reforms.
+The information below outlines the implementation progress to date.
 We'll keep updating this information until all recommendations are in place.

-The Victorian Government has established the Forum for Truth and Recognition as an independent forum for victim-survivors of historical child sexual abuse in all Victorian Government schools and certain other schools, to share their experiences and contribute to the public record.
-Ms Angela Connors has been appointed as Chair of this Forum.
+The Victorian Government established the independent Forum for Truth and Recognition for people who have experienced child sexual abuse in Victorian Government schools and certain non-government schools prior to the year 2000 to share their experiences in a safe environment, and contribute to an important public record.

 Systemic review of historical child sexual abuse matters

-Along with the Forum for Truth and Recognition, the Department of Education has begun a systemic review based on civil claims records and other disclosures to examine patterns of offending and institutional failings.
+Alongside the Forum for Truth and Recognition, the Department of Education reviewed civil claims relating to historical child sexual abuse in Victorian government schools between 1950 and 1999 to understand patterns of offending and historical institutional failings.

 Memorial acknowledging historical sexual abuse in Beaumaris Primary School